iquercorb/md4c-rtf/README.md

 # Presentation

-MD4C-RTF is an RTF rendrer for the MD4C Markdown Parser.
+MD4C-RTF is an RTF renderer for the MD4C Markdown Parser.
 It is widely based on the MD4C-HTML renderer included with the MD4C Parser, follow similar name conventions and structure in respect to the original project.